sindresorhus/got/readme.md

 #### got.RequestError

 When a request fails.
 Contains a `code` property with error class code, like `ECONNREFUSED`.
-Note that all other types of errors listed below are subclasses of this one, with the exception of `CancelError`.
+All the errors below inherit this one.

 #### got.CacheError